Newspaper Page Text

 interesting meeting was held.
 Re

-marks by Mr. Isaac Jackson were
+marks bv Mr. Isaac Jackson were

-cnjoyed by all.
-Due to the absence
+enjoyed by all.
+Duc to the absence

 of the pastor, who was out of the

-city. election of officers could not
+city, election of officers could not

 be held, but will be held at the

-next meeting. which will be Tues
+next meeting, which will be Tues

-day night, December 22 at the home
+dav night.
+December 22 at the bom '

-<t N. W. followed by peanut pick
+St. N. W. followed by peanut pick

-Mr. Belle, president,
+Mr. Belle, president.

-.
-Mr Green, reporter.
+Mr. Green, reporter.

-THE BUILDERS' BIBLE CLASS
+THE BUILDERS BIBLE CLASS

 Of the Beulah Baptist Sunday

-“unday Srhool was a very happy
+'Sunday School was a very happy

-meeting Sunday.
+"weting Sunday.
 We urge every

-(‘hristian to pray a special prayer
+< hristian to pray a special prayer

-<unday morning for theirleader,
+Sunday morning for theirleader,

-Mr. Callie Broadnack, pres.
+Mr Callie Broadnack. pres.

-Alfred C. Wise, rep.
+Alfred C Wise. rep.

 DECATUR